Seahawks’ DK Metcalf blames his ‘lack of preparation’ vs. Rams; Jamal Adams limited in practice

 RENTON — Following Sunday’s 30-13 loss to the Los Angeles Rams at Lumen Field, receiver DK Metcalf was one of several Seahawks who said they felt the visitors gave a little more effort.

-“They played harder, and I felt it out there on the field,” Metcalf said then.
+“They played harder, and I felt it out there on the field,” Metcalf said.
 “You all probably saw it watching the game.
 Whenever a team plays harder than you, you’re definitely susceptible to losing.”

-But if that seemed like a general, team-wide comment, on Wednesday Metcalf pointed the finger directly at himself.
+If that seemed like a team-wide comment, Metcalf pointed the finger directly at himself Wednesday.

-Asked during his regular weekly Wednesday meeting with the media why the Seahawks had trouble getting the ball downfield against the Rams — Seattle had only one pass play of longer than 14 yards — Metcalf took the blame.
+Asked during his regular weekly Wednesday meeting with the media why the Seahawks had trouble getting the ball downfield against the Rams — they had only one pass play of longer than 14 yards — Metcalf took the blame.

 “We just have to look inward and rely on ourselves or our teammates and the practices that we’ve had, all the connectedness that we’ve had since late July.
 All we got to do is just start depending on each other and just start playing as a team more.”